sedc-codecademy/sedc7-10-aspnetwebapi/g2/Homework.md

     * 5 - TV
     * 4 - 100$ Gift Card
     * 3 - 50$ Gift Card
+  * A user can submit multiple tickets
+  * The user identification can be done by any means ( Ex. username, Full name, id etc. )
 * Draw
   * A draw is initiated by an admin
   * When a draw is initiated all people that entered numbers until that point in time enter in play